WandThe Magic Wand and Other Operators

 Proof using. introv W. applys himpl_trans W. applys himpl_hor_r_r.
 Qed.

-The elimination rule asserts that if hor H1 H2 holds, then one can perform a case analysis on whether it is H1 or H2 that holds.
-Concretely, to show that hor H1 H2 entails a heap predicate H3, one must show both that H1 entails H3, and that H2 entails H3.
+The elimination rule asserts that, if hor H1 H2 holds, then we can perform a case analysis on whether it is H1 or H2 that holds.
+Concretely, to show that hor H1 H2 entails a heap predicate H3, we must show both that H1 entails H3 and that H2 entails H3.

 Lemma himpl_hor_l : H1 H2 H3,